Fantom-foundation/lachesis_launch/web3_validator_delegator.md

 ```
 // check you have rewards:
-sfc.calcDelegationRewards(YOUR_ADDRESS, from_epoch, max_epochs) // returns: rewards amount, first claimed epoch, last claimed epoch
+sfcc.calcDelegationRewards(YOUR_ADDRESS, from_epoch, max_epochs) // returns: rewards amount, first claimed epoch, last claimed epoch
 // claim rewards:
 personal.unlockAccount(YOUR_ADDRESS, <password>, 60) // unlock account for 60 second
-tx = sfc.claimDelegationRewards([max_epochs], {from: YOUR_ADDRESS}) // call multiple times if there's more epochs than max_epochs
+tx = sfcc.claimDelegationRewards([max_epochs], {from: YOUR_ADDRESS}) // call multiple times if there's more epochs than max_epochs
 ```

 Specify max_epochs=200 to claim rewards of 200 epochs at a time to avoid running out of gas.